-- Senior Representative, Ministry of Housing, Communities & Local Government
+- Laurence Martindale, Head of Local Infrastructure Planning, Ministry of Housing, Communities & Local Government

 The Government is determined to simplify the developer contributions system for the benefit of “local authorities who administer them, developers who pay them and the communities in which development takes place”.
 A recent technical consultation seeks views on proposed reforms to the Community Infrastructure Levey and Section 106.
 Plans include: amendments to CIL consultation requirements; changes to how the Levy is indexed; and removing s106 pooling restrictions and requirements for Regulation 123 lists.